 The pillars of the NAMs integration approach in the regulatory space will be: Development, Endorsement and Regulatory Acceptance.
+This diagram shows the 3 Grecian style pillars in black and white with black text under each with the name of the pillar.

-Pillar I: Development Formulating the problem space
+Pillar I: Development

+Formulating the problem space